Preparation for Majors and Non-majors

 - MLL 325 Linguistics for Foreign Language (3)

-- SPAN 595 Senior Seminar in Spanish and Latin American Literature (3)
+- SPAN 595 Senior Seminar in Spanish or Spanish American Literature (3) [to be taken once in senior year]

-Students choose six courses in Spanish numbering from 300 to 699.
+Choose any six courses in Spanish numbered 300 to 699.
 At least three of these courses must be at the 400 level or above.